alvinc-git/cv/README.md

 #### Professional Experience
 ##### Senior Technical Contributor/Consultant
++ Drove and implemented and supported scale deployments of Ubuntu Linux using MaaS with Ansible playbooks
 + Drove and implemented lightweight process frameworks for Change, Release, and Incident Management in fledgling organizations focused on SaaS and Cloud, geared toward later process maturity
 + Implemented and supported large-scale enterprise projects such as disaster recovery/BCP, high availability solutions, load balancing, data center/co-location relocation and retrofitting
 + Implemented and developed packaging and deployment infrastructures (eg. RedHat Packages/yum, Debian Packages/apt, Solaris Packages/Jumpstart, PXE/cobbler) to optimize